-The Myth of an Open API
+The Myth of an Open API in Staffing Software Integration

 May 7, 2024

 We often hear discussions whereby the participants adamantly maintain that they “must have an “open API”.
 When asked how they plan on using it, those that are the most unwavering, have no specific reason in mind.
 They simply contend that they need it for future needs that may come up.
+However, without a clear understanding of what an API is, and what it’s capable of, it’s hard to succinctly determine what those needs will be.

 “Open API” has become a buzzword of sorts that is echoed when stakeholders are assessing new technology for their firm.
 Most software providers have the capability to exchange information with other solutions in the form of an “application information interface”, but the most useful options almost always require customization.